ZhiqingXiao/OpenAIGymSolution/README.md

      publisher = {China Machine Press},
     }

-All solutions will been published in the following book (in English):
+All solutions will be published in the following book (in English):

     @book{xiao2022,
      title     = {Reinforcement Learning: Theory and {Python} Implementation},